Preschool Art Activity with Tape and Markers

 Kids can make designs on a cardboard canvas with tape and markers.
-The process of applying tape and colorful stickers will help strengthen fine motor and creative skills in early learners.
+Applying tape and colorful stickers will help strengthen early learners' fine motor and creative skills.

 This post contains affiliate links.
 Privacy and Disclosure